 PTSD is a mental health disorder.
 The trauma itself can be in various forms.
 Some people experience post-traumatic stress disorder from abuse to themselves or a close family member, such as sexual, physical, or emotional abuse.
 Other times, this disorder develops due to domestic violence, natural disasters, or experiencing wartime events.
 Those who have had traumatic events like this in their past often have trouble adapting to what’s happened.
 If they fail to adapt to what they’ve seen or experienced, this can lead to numerous symptoms of PTSD.

 What Are the Symptoms of PTSD?

-Post-traumatic stress can impact a person right away after experiencing this type of terrifying event.
+Post-traumatic stress can immediately impact a person after experiencing this terrifying event.
 It can also resurface years later and, in this case, can be hard to pinpoint initially.
 Some of the most common symptoms of PTSD include:

 - Intrusive memories that are unwanted, distressing, and result in some type of emotional or physical reaction

 - Avoidance of people, places, or things that remind of the traumatic event

 - Engaging in self-destructive behavior